 - Lower likelihood of developing eating disorders

 - Lower rates of obesity

-So won’t you start a family-mealtime tradition in your family today?
-You may be surprised at the results, apparently both now and way into your children’s futures.
+So if you’re gathering around a family supper table each night to eat, you may be surprised at the results – apparently both now and way into your children’s adulthood!

 - Generosity Shouldn’t Be Judgmental: Just Show Love

 - The Power Of Love: Helping Neighbors In Need